rum-archive/rum-archive/src/docs/methodology.md

 This threshold is intended to ensure individual experiences are not directly represented within the sample set.
 If the Minimum Count Threshold was 1, rows with a Count of 1 would represent an individual experience.

-The downside of appling a Minimum Count Threshold is that **outliers**, by definition, will be discarded and not represented in the queryable dataset.
+The downside of applying a Minimum Count Threshold is that **outliers**, by definition, will be discarded and not represented in the queryable dataset.

 Discarding outliers **will affect** the accuracy of queries.
 For example, in the mPulse dataset, we estimate that discarding any tuples with less than 5 hits could affect 50th percentile (median) calculations by around 2.9% and 95th percentile calculations by 7%.
 Please take this into consideration when querying the data.